 This place is dedicated to a wealthy merchant Sayyed Peer Haji Ali Shah Bukhari who turned into a saint.
 More than 600 years old, the Dargah is built in an Indo-Islamic style of architecture.
 During the monsoons, riding tides cause flooding in the area with roadblocks leading to its closure.
 It has also been renovated several times because of the rains causing damage to the structure.

 Haji Ali Dargah timings: 6 AM – 10 PM every day.

 Offbeat Places in Mumbai

-Dharavi, located in the heart of Mumbai is second largest slum area in Asia.
+Dharavi, located in the heart of Mumbai is the second largest slum area in Asia.
 But that’s not what it makes an interesting place to visit.

-It is a mega-factory of different businesses worth millions of USD, and thousands of people are at work most part of the day involving in small and medium scale labours to cater to many industries all over the world.
+It is a mega-factory of different businesses worth millions of USD, and thousands of people are at work most part of the day involving in small and medium scale labors to cater to many industries all over the world.

 The best way to explore the dwelling in Dharavi is to opt for a walking tour.
 Be the local tours, a local tour group consisting of Mumbai students offer excellent private and group tours where they’ll take you through the doors of homes and places where entrepreneurship thrives.
 For booking and more details, visit their website here.

 The laundry district or Dhobi Ghat, as the name suggests was the center for laundry activities since the time of the British rule in India.
 This open-air laundromat was built in 1890 and is the world’s largest outdoor laundry.
 Located close to Mahalakshmi railway station, it is more popular among foreign travelers.